sagemath/sagewiki_to_gh-2022-10-10/dev1/robertwb.md

 I spent most of my time this week focusing on

  * Coercion
+   * Merged into sage-main tip.
-   * We're almost there, most doctests pass, lots of testing
+   * We're almost there, most doctests pass again (plus lots of other testing)
    * Thanks for all those who pitched in and helped!

  * Cython